nextstrain/ncov/docs/dev_docs.md

 ## Running

-Please see [these docs](./docs/running.md) for instructions on how to run this build yourself.
+Please see [the tutorials](./src/tutorial/index.rst) for instructions on how to run this build yourself.

 The resulting output JSON at `auspice/ncov.json` can be visualized by running `auspice view --datasetDir auspice` or `nextstrain view auspice/` depending on local vs containerized installation.